The Human Truth Foundation

 Health:

-Chile has some poor policies and cultural issues which cause some public health problems.
-Chile does better than average for its average life expectancy11 (one of the best in The Americas), its fertility rate14 and in its immunizations take-up34.
-Chile does not succeed in everything, however.
-Chile does worse than average for its suicide rate35, its food aid and health contributions and WHO compliance36, its adolescent birth rate27 (still low for The Americas), its smoking rate37 and in its alcohol consumption rate38.
-The number of overweight adults has increased by 14% during the last 40 years.
+Chile does relatively well in encouraging good health, compared to many other countries.
+Chile does better than average in terms of its average life expectancy11 (one of the best in The Americas), its adolescent birth rate33 (amongst the lowest in The Americas), its fertility rate14 (but bad for The Americas) and in its immunizations take-up34.
+Chile doesn't do so well in other areas.
+Chile does worse than average for its suicide rate35, its food aid and health contributions and WHO compliance36, its smoking rate37 and in its alcohol consumption rate38.
+The number of overweight adults has increased by 14% during the past 40 years.
+Life expectancy in Chile improved by +7.8yrs in the 30 years from 1990, on par with the global average improvement of +7.9yrs.
+Chile's peak fertility rate was 4.7 in 1960.

 Years11